mpaiva/venus/_posts/2023-07-18-avoiding-flashing-content-to-protect-those-with-epilepsy.md

 ### General Sensations and Symptoms

-**Aura:** Some individuals experience an aura before a seizure, which can include unusual feelings, sensations, or changes in perception.
+Some individuals experience an aura before a seizure, which can include unusual feelings, sensations, or changes in perception.
 Common auras include:

 - A sudden feeling of fear or anxiety
 - A sense of déjà vu